akando42/next-map/public/content/posts/10-07/index.md

 ![Golden KREMLINs of Western Russia](https://storage.googleapis.com/spykman-world/golden-kremlins.png)

 However, with the #Mongol expansion from the #East, these #NORDIC settlements were pushed back from the bank of the #Volga river to the settlement of KIEV along the #Dniper river and the Baltic coastal #NOVOGROD settlement.
-The #NORDIC and #GERMAN tribes of #Ukraine and Baltic settlements started to intermixing in this period and form another distinctive culture of #NORDIC-GERMAN in #Ukraine and the #Baltic coastal cities.
+The #NORDIC and #GERMAN tribes of #Ukraine and Baltic settlements started to intermixing in this period and form another distinctive culture of #NordicGerman in #Ukraine and the #Baltic coastal cities.

 ![Novogrod Instagram Users](https://storage.googleapis.com/spykman-world/Novgorod_women.png)

-These #Mongol raids reached all the way to #Romania and only stopped by the #CARPATHIAN MOUNTAIN range and the most barbaric #Roman lineage, #Vlad the Impaler.
+These #Mongol raids reached all the way to #Romania and only stopped by the #CarpathianMountain range and the most barbaric #Roman lineage, #Vlad the Impaler.
 The ROMAN planners placed the most cruel lineages at its frontier regions of #Hungary and #Romania.
 The raids and battles between the #Mongol tribes and the Vlad kingdom was the first time that the Mongol came into contact with the #RomanEmpire and their satellite states.

 ![Carpathian Mountain](https://storage.googleapis.com/spykman-world/carpathian-mountain.png)

-The danger of the #Eastern nomadic horsemen became known among the Roman world and the Roman planners started to send the Vlad lineages, their most cruel military generals and hundred thounds of Roman Bulgarian slaves to settle beyond the #Carpathian mountain range.
+The danger of the #Eastern nomadic horsemen became known among the Roman world and the Roman planners started to send the Vlad lineages, their most cruel military generals and hundred thounds of #Roman #Bulgarian slaves to settle beyond the #Carpathian mountain range.
 They also invented a new alphabet, the #Cyralic alphabet for this new Roman frontier and later on becoming the #Russian official alphabet and built Roman-style fortress called #Vladimir, modern day Moscow, at the middle point between the #Dniper river and the Volga river.

 ![Moscow Kremlin](https://storage.googleapis.com/spykman-world/moscow_kremln.png)

-The new #ROMAN-VLAD fortified settlements, use of Roman military structure and use of #Nordic Blonde women as gifts to the #Mongol princes reduced the number of Mongol raids to the West as well as exposed the Mongol tactics and military structures to the #Roman-VLAD planners.
+The new #RomanVLAD fortified settlements, use of Roman military structure and use of #Nordic Blonde women as gifts to the #Mongol princes reduced the number of Mongol raids to the West as well as exposed the Mongol tactics and military structures to the #RomanVLAD planners.
 Maybe these Russian Blonde women caused the #Mongol princes to switch from Mongol paper money to Russian Golden coins as mean of transaction which brought extra weight and broke down the Mongol fiat monetary system.
 With the weakening Mongol Golden Horde, the forward #VLADIMIR fortress once again allowed the Nordic tribes to expand East from the Dniper river and Baltic coastal settlements to rebuild in their abandoned town of Kazan and Astrakhan into fortified settlements as well as populating Vladimir.

 ![Moscow Instagram Users](https://storage.googleapis.com/spykman-world/moscow_women.png)

 ## From Vlad the Impaler Lineage First Stop to Vladivostok Final Stop, the Russian Land Territorial Lever

-#Serf-dom or #Slav-dom is a farmer social class who are not allowed to move around but stay year around at the farm to work on the land, have to pay a large percentage of their farming output to the kings and nobles who control the land, horses and major water sources via the use of forces. #slav-dom was first invented by the #Roman and #WesternEuropean kings and became part of #Russia society until 19th century when the #VLAD lineage moved East with their #slave farmers to settle in modern day #Moscow.
+#Serf-dom or #Slav-dom is a farmer social class who are not allowed to move around but stay year around at the farm to work on the land, have to pay a large percentage of their farming output to the kings and nobles who control the land, horses and major water sources via the use of forces. #slavDOM was first invented by the #Roman and #WesternEuropean kings and became part of #Russia society until 19th century when the #VLAD lineage moved East with their #slave farmers to settle in modern day #Moscow.

 ![Arable Land for Farming](https://storage.googleapis.com/spykman-world/arable-land-map.png)

-The #Roman-VLAD lineage also started to intermix with the nomadic tribes of #Mongol, #Tatars and #Kazah.
-One of these marriages produced a Roman-Tatar son, who was able to acquire the support of Vladimir city nobles to become the first king of the long lasting Romanov dynasty. #Vladimir citystate under the #Romanov rule started to form the #calvary formation within the #Vladimir army and for the first time was able to defeat #German tribes and #Mongol tribes outside their fortress wall.
+The #RomanVLAD lineage also started to intermix with the nomadic tribes of #Mongol, #Tatars and #Kazah.
+One of these marriages produced a #RomanTatar son, who was able to acquire the support of Vladimir city nobles to become the first king of the long lasting Romanov dynasty. #Vladimir citystate under the #Romanov rule started to form the #calvary formation within the #Vladimir army and for the first time was able to defeat #German tribes and #Mongol tribes outside their fortress wall.

 ![Kazan Instagram Users](https://storage.googleapis.com/spykman-world/kazan_women.png)